MateusGabrielBB/fullstack-test-insider-trading-reports/README.md

 # Future improvements:
 - ~~Fix XML parser that causes inconsistencies when linking the number of shares sold and the value per share used in the transaction~~
-- Get the market values from the same data as the transactions to have a more accurate `market_cap_percentage_value`
+- Get the market values from the same date as the transactions dates to have a more accurate `market_cap_percentage_value`
 - Refactor the code to make it more readable and easier to work on the others improvements
-- Refactor improve project performance and resources usage
+- Refactor to improve project performance and resources usage
-- React frontend to make easier to search and analyze the data
+- Create a React project to connect to the Elixir project and enable research and data analysis in a more visually pleasing way
 - Virtualize the development environment with docker and docker-compose
 - Improve the search to find the company data without having an exact match
-- Add some kind of cache to avoid repeated requests for no reason, also add a validation of cached data to confirm when new requests are necessary
+- Add some kind of cache to avoid unnecessary repeated requests, also add validation of the cached data to confirm when new requests are needed
 - Unit and integration tests
 - API and project documentation